Golbolco/fission-ce/FISSION_Modding_Guide.md

 2.  `messages_quests_list.txt` - All mod quest descriptions with IDs

+3.  `messages_pipboy_list.txt` - All mod messages in pipboy.msg with IDs (including holodisk messages)

+4.  `holodisks_list.txt` - All holodisks with GVARs, name IDs, and mod assignments

-3.  `maps_list.txt` - All maps with slots, types, and override info
+5.  `maps_list.txt` - All maps with slots, types, and override info

-4.  `area_list.txt` - All areas with slots and mod assignments
+6.  `area_list.txt` - All areas with slots and mod assignments

-5.  `messages_map_list.txt` - All mod messages in map.msg with IDs
+7.  `messages_map_list.txt` - All mod messages in map.msg with IDs

-6.  `messages_worldmap_list.txt` - All mod messages in worldmap.msg with IDs
+8.  `messages_worldmap_list.txt` - All mod messages in worldmap.msg with IDs

 ### Quest Report Format (`quests_list.txt`):